Mingding Doctrine

 1. The standard by which we measure whether we know God is whether we live like Jesus Christ.

-Continuously Pursue Until We Are Like Jesus
+Pursuing Constantly, Until Like Jesus

 Seeing Our Own "Filth" in the Holy Light